pfaivre/ssem-simulator-go/README.md

 As it is very simple, it is a good subject to study the basic principles of computing.

-This program aims at simulating accurately the SSEM while allowing to play with it and tweak it.
+This program aims at simulating accurately the SSEM in its execution, while allowing to play with it and tweak it.

 # Test it